 3 hours.
-Offered fall (even years).
-Format: classroom centered.
 Systematic introduction to the field, indicating ways in which philosophy serves to elucidate educational aims, content, methods, and values.
 The course investigates the interplay of theories of knowing and models of learning within the context of K-20 educational organizations.
 Specifically, students examine some of the major philosophic systems that have served as the foundation for Western higher education.
 A practical project and a final paper that brings into relationship the philosophical study of education and educational practice are required.